 The compensation amount depends on the flight distance (or the whole journey if you had a connecting flight).
 In the event of a cancellation, you are also entitled to either a full refund of the price you paid for your ticket or to an alternate flight to your final destination.
-You have the right to choose when your replacement flight would be- as soon as possible or at a later date.

 Right to Care

-If your Finnair flight is delayed or cancelled, the airline is obliged to assist you for the period of your wait for your departure.
+If your Finnair flight is delayed or cancelled, the airline is obliged to assist you while you wait for your departure.
 Therefore, you can have your food and drinks expenses covered for the duration of the delay or until the departure of your alternate flight.

 In addition, if your Finnair flight is cancelled and you are given an alternate flight the next day, the airline is required to cover all of your hotel accommodation and transport costs.

-Passengers can claim Finnair overbooking compensation if they are involuntarily denied boarding to their flight.
+You can also claim Finnair compensation if you are involuntarily denied boarding to your flight.
 As with flight delays and cancellations, the compensation amount will depend on the flight distance.

-In addition to your reimbursement, you Finnair would be required to provide you with either:
+In addition to your reimbursement, Finnair would be required to provide you with either:

 - a full refund of the cost of your ticket or

 - an alternate flight to your final destination.

 Finnair was established in 1923 which makes it the sixth oldest airline still in operation.
 It is Finland’s flag carrier and the biggest in the country.
-By owning 56% of its shares, the Finnish government is by far Finnair’s largest shareholder as no other shareholder owns more than 5% of the total shares.
+By owning 56% of its shares, the Finnish government is Finnair’s largest shareholder.

-The fleet size of Finnair’s is 83 aircraft which fly to more than 130 destinations across 40 countries in Europe, North America and Asia.
+The Nordic carrier uses Helsinki Airport as its hub and flies to more than 130 destinations across 40 countries in Europe, North America and Asia.
 Its fleet currently consists of 80 aircraft, mostly Airbus.